tonifrankola/docs-monitor/how-to/citrix-xenapp/monitor-citrix-xenapp5-published-applications.md

 Your Citrix Management Server is now configured for the SysKit Monitor Published Applications monitoring.

-__In case of any difficulties during the configuration feel free to [contact](#internal/how-to/citrix-xenapp/monitor-citrix-xenapp5-published-applications/contact-us) our support team__.
+__In case of any difficulties during the configuration feel free to [contact](https://www.syskit.com/support/contact-us/) our support team__.

-See [Configure SysKit for Citrix XenApp 6.0/6.5 Published Application monitoring](#internal/how-to/citrix-xenapp/monitor-citrix-xenapp5-published-applications/configure-syskit-for-citrix-xenapp6/6.5-published-application-monitoring) to learn more.
+See [Configure SysKit Monitor for Citrix XenApp 6.0/6.5 Published Application monitoring](#internal/how-to/citrix-xenapp/monitor-citrix-xenapp6-published-applications) to learn more.

-See [Monitor Citrix Published Applications](#internal/how-to/citrix-xenapp/monitor-citrix-xenapp5-published-applications/monitor-citrix-published-applications) to learn more.
+See [Monitor Citrix Published Applications](#internal/how-to/citrix-xenapp/monitor-citrix-published-applications) to learn more.